w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 ```

 **Recommendation**
 - It is generally hard to automate the testing of front end applications, so I recommend providing a document that explains the testing approach and which modules can be automatically unit tested.
-This should cover at least the services in `api` folder.
+Automated unit tests should cover at least the services in `api` and `store` source folders.
 - Move the google spreadsheet to a text file and include it in the GitHub repo so that we can keep track of changes, decentralize contributions, and enrich the test suite over time as we discover bugs and edge cases.
 - Add edge case scenarios to the testing guide.
 Example: sending a transaction that will fail because of not enough gas or existential deposit issue.
 - Add “how to run tests” in the main README file.